RandyMcMillan/pico-themes/pico-bootstrap/README.md

 ### Installation

-1. Clone this repository to a new folder named pico-bootstrap and move it to the Pico themes directory.
+1. Move this to the Pico themes directory.
 2. Open `config.php`, from the root Pico directory, and rename the theme: `$config['theme'] = 'pico-bootstrap';`.

 ### About Bootstrap